bregaldo/pywph/README.md

 # PyWPH : Wavelet Phase Harmonics in Python

 PyWPH is a Python package designed for the computation and handling of the Wavelet Phase Harmonics (WPH) statistics.
 These statistics can be computed from real or complex images (2D data).
-Calculations are GPU accelerated using PyTorch 1.8/CUDA.
+Calculations are GPU accelerated using PyTorch/CUDA (torch>=1.9.0).

 Install PyWPH and check out the examples/ folder.
 You will find elementary examples to compute WPH coefficients from an image, as well as more convoluted synthesis or denoising scripts.